AshKmo/ash-script/README.md

 # ash-script
-A basic interpreter for a simple programming language, written for educational purposes
+A basic interpreter for a simple programming language, written for educational purposes.

 ## Compiling
 Make a new directory called 'bin' next to this file.
 Ensure make and gcc are installed, then run `make` to compile the interpreter.
 Once compiled, a new binary called 'ash-script' will be placed in the 'bin' directory.